Annarepk/PAVI_lab1/README.md

 3. Invert the brightness component in the original image and save the derived image.

 ### Oversampling
-1. Stretching (interpolating) the image by M times;
+1. Stretching (interpolating) the image by M times.
-2. Compression (decimation) of the image by N times;
+2. Compression (decimation) of the image by N times.
-3. Oversampling the image by K=M/N times by stretching and then compressing (in two passes);
+3. Oversampling the image by K=M/N times by stretching and then compressing (in two passes).
 4. Oversampling the image K times in one pass.

 ***